Essential Concepts#

 Services Source Repositories:

-Define the IOC instances and other services for a beamline, accelerator technical area or any other grouping strategy.
-These have been tested:
+Define the IOC instances and other services for a beamline, accelerator technical area, or any other grouping.
+Tested on:

 • GitHub